Nationalists cash in on Bulgarians' unhappiness

 It wants to destroy Roma ghettoes, many of which have no running water or electricity, and force them to attend schools and seek jobs.

-It organized anti-Roma demonstrations in 2011 after villagers blamed a Roma leader for the death of a 19-year-old and provoked nationwide unrest and the burning of some houses.
+It organised anti-Roma demonstrations in 2011 after villagers blamed a Roma leader for the death of a 19-year-old and provoked nationwide unrest and the burning of some houses.

 Roma is a term for groups who have migrated across Europe for centuries and are now the biggest ethnic minority in the EU, most of them from countries like Romania, Bulgaria and the Czech Republic.
 There are an estimated 10 million across Europe.